 Sudden death in young people is rare, but those at risk can take precautions.
-Find out more about the risk factors, causes and treatments.
+Find out more about the risk factors, causes and treatments.By Mayo Clinic Staff

 Sudden death in people under age 35, often due to hidden heart defects or overlooked heart abnormalities, is rare.
-When these sudden deaths do occur, it's often during physical activity, such as a sporting event.
+When these sudden deaths do occur, it's often during physical activity, such as participating in a sporting event.

 Millions of elementary, high school and college athletes compete every year without incident.
-Fortunately, if you or your child is at risk of sudden death, there are screening tests for heart defects, and precautions you can take.
+Fortunately, if you or your child is at risk of sudden death, there are screening tests for heart defects and precautions you can take.

 Some specific causes of sudden cardiac death in young people include:

 Hypertrophic cardiomyopathy, while usually not fatal in most people, is the most common cause of heart-related sudden death in people under 30.
 It's the most common cause of sudden death in athletes.
 HCM often goes undetected.

 - Coronary artery abnormalities.
 Sometimes people are born with heart arteries (coronary arteries) that are connected abnormally.
-The arteries can become compressed during exercise and not provide proper blood flow to the heart.
+The arteries can become compressed during exercise and may not provide proper blood flow to the heart.

-- Long QT syndrome (LQTS).
-Long QT syndrome (LQTS) is an inherited heart rhythm disorder that can cause fast, chaotic heartbeats.
-The rapid heartbeats, caused by changes in the part of your heart that causes it to beat, may lead to fainting, which can be life-threatening.
+Long QT syndrome.
+Long QT syndrome is an inherited heart rhythm disorder that can cause fast, chaotic heartbeats.
+The rapid heartbeats, caused by changes in the part of your heart that causes it to beat, may lead to fainting.
+These irregular heartbeats can be life-threatening.

 Other causes include inflammation of the heart muscle, which can be caused by viruses and other illnesses.
-In addition to long QT syndrome, there are other abnormalities of the heart's electrical system, such as Brugada syndrome, which can cause sudden death.
+In addition to long QT syndrome, other abnormalities of the heart's electrical system, such as Brugada syndrome, can cause sudden death.

 - Unexplained fainting (syncope).
 Sudden and unexplained fainting that occurs during physical activity could be a sign that there's a problem with your heart.
-Seizures also can occur.

 - Family history of sudden cardiac death.
 The other major warning sign is a family history of unexplained deaths before the age of 50.
 This obviously isn't a physical symptom like fainting, but deaths like this in your family should prompt you to pay close attention and perhaps talk with your doctor about screening options.